Pttn/rieMiner/README.md

 ./rieMiner /home/user/rieMiner/rieMiner.conf
 ```

-### Statistics and benchmarking options
+### Other statistics and benchmarking options

-* Refresh : refresh rate of the stats in seconds.
-0 to disable them: will only notify when a k-tuple or share (k >= Tuples option value if solo mining) is found, or when the network finds a block.
-Default: 30;
-* TestDiff : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
+* BenchmarkDifficulty : only for Benchmark, sets the testing difficulty (must be from 265 to 32767).
 Default: 1600;
-* TestTime : only for Benchmark, sets the testing duration in s.
+* BenchmarkTimeLimit : only for Benchmark, sets the testing duration in s.
 0 for no time limit.
 Default: 0;
-* Test2t : only for Benchmark, stops testing after finding this number of 2-tuples.
+* Benchmark2tupleCountLimit : only for Benchmark, stops testing after finding this number of 2-tuples.
 0 for no limit.
 Default: 50000;
-* TCFile : Tuples Counts filename, in which rieMiner will save for each difficulty the number of tuples found.
+* TupleCountsFile : Tuple Counts filename, in which rieMiner will save for each difficulty the number of tuples found.
 Note that there must never be more than one rieMiner instance using the same file, and you should also use different files if you use different Sieve sizes to not skew the stats (ratios).
 Default: None (special value that disables this feature).

 ### Advanced/Tweaking/Dev options

 They can be useful to get better performance depending on your computer.

 * SieveBits : size of the segment sieve is 2^SieveBits bits, e.g. 25 means the segment sieve size is 4 MiB.
 Choose this so that SieveWorkers*SieveBits fits in your L3 cache.
 Default: 25;
 * SieveWorkers : the number of threads to use for sieving.
-Default: 0, which means choose automatically based on number of threads.
-If you see warnings about not being able to generate enough work, try increasing it (though note that increasing it will use more memory).
+Increasing it may solve some CPU underuse problems, but will use more memory.
+0 for choosing automatically based on number of Threads and PrimeTableLimit.
+Default: 0.

 These ones should never be modified outside developing purposes and research for now.

-* ConsType : set your Constellation Type, i. e. the primes tuple offsets, each separated by a comma.
+* ConstellationType : set your Constellation Type, i. e. the primes tuple offsets, each separated by a comma.
 Default: 0, 4, 2, 4, 2, 4 (values for Riecoin mining);
-* PN : Primorial Number for the Wheel Factorization.
+* PrimorialNumber : Primorial Number for the Wheel Factorization.
 Default: 40;
-* POff : list of Offsets from the Primorial for the first number in the prime tuple.
+* PrimorialOffsets : list of Offsets from the Primorial for the first number in the prime tuple.
 Same syntax as ConsType.
 Default: carefully chosen offsets;
 * Debug : activate Debug Mode: rieMiner will print a lot of debug messages.
 Set to 1 to enable, any other value do disable.
 Default : disabled.

-Some possible constellations types (format: (type) -> offsets to put for ConsType ; 3 first constellations (n + 0) which can be used for POff, though some might not work)
+Some possible constellations types (format: (type) -> offsets to put for ConstellationType ; 3 first constellations (n + 0) which can be used for PrimorialOffsets, though some might not work)

 * 5-tuples
   * (0, 2, 6,  8, 12) -> 0, 2, 4, 2, 4 ; 5, 11, 101,...